Attaching Networks to Docker Build

 Docker Build Workaround

-The use case I have is I needed to connect docker build to a network which could resolve DNS.
-You may have another requirement which you want to connect to a network during Build to communicate to certain services or resources to help with the Build.
-After using the `--network` flag, I am finding a lot more use cases.
+The use case I have is I needed to connect docker build to a network that could resolve DNS.
+You may have another requirement, which is that you want to connect to a network during Build to communicate to certain services or resources to help with the Build.
+After using the --network flag, I am finding a lot more use cases.

 Workaround